Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars with Network of Domain Walls

 The Figs.~\ref{figs3} demonstrate typical numerical results for the metric $g_{rr}=A(r,t)$.
 The convergence of the series is significant, regardless of the non-linearity of the EKG equations.

 Let us study the dynamics of the mass profiles of the oscillaton stars under this perturbation.
-In Fig.~\ref{figs4}(a) the mass increases monotonically until it reaches a value $M_c\approx 0.11M^2_{Planck}/m_\sigma$ (critical mass) after which it start to decrease.
-The critical mass in this sense is the combined maximum mass (mass of the star and the network) that the star attains before it collapses into a black hole.
-Similar to the case without network, the branch to the left of the maximum point is the stable branch, and to the right is the unstable branch.
-Looking at the critical point $\sigma_c(0)\approx 2.3$ this suggest a decelerated decay as compared to Fig.~\ref{fig1}.

-The behavior of mass of the oscillaton with network on its surface is shown in Fig.~\ref{figs4}(b).
-An important point arises, we observed that, the mass increases monotonically until it reaches a point (local maximum $M_L$) $M_L\approx 0.1M_{Planck}^2/m_\sigma$, after which it starts to increase again rapidly.
+In Fig.~\ref{figs4}(a) { an important point arises, we observed that, the mass increases monotonically until it reaches a point (local maximum $M_L$) $M_L\approx 2.55M_{Planck}^2/m_\sigma$, after which it starts to increase again to a point $M_c\approx 3.15M_{Planck}^2/m_\sigma$ (the critical mass).
+After this the mass drops, oscillates and finally collapses.
 This presents a different behavior from the mass profile well-known in other theories.
 This exhibits a behavior which we call ``the bouncing stability".
 We can explain this behavior as the shifting of the critical mass before collapse further.
 Meaning the star have the ability to accrue more mass before decaying into a black hole, and this leads to the increment of the lifespan of the star.
-Indeed, we can associate this feature to the network of domain walls present on the surface of the star.
+Indeed, we can associate this feature to the network of domain walls present inside the surface of the star}.

+{The behavior of mass of the oscillaton with network on its surface is shown in Fig.~\ref{figs4}(b), which is similar to the one with network inside with $M_L\approx 2.58M^2_{Planck}/m_\sigma$ and $M_c\approx 2.79M_{Planck}^2/m_\sigma$.
+The location of the maximum shifts to higher values of $\sigma_1(0)$, clearly the network on the surface has affected the mass profile}.

-Looking at the behavior shown in Fig.~\ref{figs4}(c), it physically makes sense because in this simulation, the network is outside the star, which is the same as saying there is no network on the surface, or inside the star, hence resulting in this behavior.
+{Looking at the behavior shown in Fig.~\ref{figs4}(c), the mass increases monotonically until it reaches a value $M_L\approx 2.12M^2_{Planck}/m_\sigma$.
+After this it decreases.
+It physically makes sense because in this simulation, the network is outside the star, which is the same as saying there is no network on the surface, or inside the star, hence resulting in this behavior}.